 A Hancock man accused of killing a lobsterman’s pug who had not been seen since violating his bail conditions nearly six months ago was arrested over the weekend in Gouldsboro.

 Nathan A. Burke, 38, was arrested without incident on multiple charges after Gouldsboro and Winter Harbor police, the Maine Warden Service and Maine Marine Patrol responded to a domestic violence call on Dyer Lane, according to the Gouldsboro Police Department.

 Additional details about his arrest and charges were not immediately available.

-Burke had not been since Aug.
+Burke had not been seen since Aug.
 25, 2019, when he was charged with violating his bail conditions in the dog killing case after police responded to a complaint of a possible domestic assault at the campground at Lamoine State Park.
 Police determined there had been no physical altercation, but found Burke in possession of Corona and Pabst Blue Ribbon beer and a loaded firearm.